Bergen Philharmonic Orchestra

 Edward Gardner is Chief Conductor of the Bergen Philharmonic, a position he will relinquish at the end of the 2023/24 season, and Principal Conductor of the London Philharmonic Orchestra.
 From August 2024 Edward will undertake the Music Directorship of the Norwegian Opera and Ballet (DNO&B), commencing the role of Artistic Advisor in February 2022.

-Sir Mark Elder has been Music Director of the Hallé since September 2000, and became Principal Guest Conductor of the Bergen Philharmonic Orchestra in September 2022.
+Sir Mark Elder has been Music Director of the Hallé since September 2000, and became Principal Guest Conductor of the Bergen Philharmonic Orchestra in September 2022 for three years.
+His engagement is prolonged to August 2027.
 He was Music Director of English National Opera (1979-1993), Principal Guest Conductor of the City of Birmingham Symphony Orchestra (1992 – 1995) and Music Director of Rochester Philharmonic Orchestra, USA (1989 – 1994).
 He has held positions as Principal Guest Conductor of the BBC Symphony Orchestra and the London Mozart Players.

 Ingunn Korsgård Hagen is a Norwegian conductor, experienced in a wide variety of ensembles and repertoire.
 As of February 2023, she holds the position of assistant conductor of the Bergen Philharmonic Orchestra with chief conductor Edward Gardner.
 She earned this position after a successful audition in which the whole orchestra and Gardner voted on their preferred candidate.